Weekly Review: Senior Loan CEFs

 Source: CEFConnect.com

-This week the premium of the top two funds - ECC and OXLC - decreased but they are still at the top; and as I already mentioned in my previous article, I will not consider them as trade candidates for the moment because they invest in CLO (Collateralized Loan Obligations) and do not report NAV daily.
-From the other funds of the group, there are no short trade candidates because there are no funds with high premium and Z-Score above 1.5.
+This week, the premium of the top two funds - ECC and OXLC - decreased further but they are still at the top and as I already mentioned in my previous article, I will not consider them as short trade candidates for the moment because they invest in CLO (Collateralized Loan Obligations) and do not report NAV daily.

+The 3rd and 4th place in the group is taken from Highland Floating Rate Opportunities Fund (HFRO) with 3.42% and XAI Octagon FR & Alt Income Term Trust (XFLT) 3.36%, but the two funds do not have a statistically significant Z-Score number.
+Also, these two funds are not leveraged so I do not expect to be very volatile and perform well in short trades.

 5. Biggest Discount